 Pump Up the Curb Appeal

 Paint your mailbox post.
 Invest in a new mailbox.
 Mow your lawn.
 Trim trees and bushes.
 Pull weeds.
 Lay down some fresh mulch.
 Plant flowers in planters.
-Spruce up your outdoor lighting.
+Spruce up your outdoor lighting with spray paint or replace them.
 Pressure wash your fence, walkways, and driveway, if needed.

 Remove all traces of your face and name from your house.
 I’m not kidding.
 People get distracted by family photos because they try to figure out if they know you from somewhere.
 When I staged our house, there were zero photos of us out in the open.
 I even covered our names on our wedding guestbook tree that we displayed in our living room.